-TAIEX instrument interventions are closely coordinated with EU Delegations and the relevant Commission services and the EEAS.
+TAIEX instrument interventions are closely coordinated with EU Delegations and the relevant regional and policy units in the Commission Headquarters and the Commission services.
 Attention is given to the assessment of each incoming assistance request in terms of purpose and fit with bilateral and regional strategies and priorities in ongoing policy and technical cooperation.
 Therefore, all priorities targeted in the NDICI-Global Europe Regulation are supported, including good governance, environment, stability and partnership.

-To ensure high quality expertise, a network of National Contact Points (NCPs) in the EU Member States and partner countries assists in the implementation and takes part in the vibrant institutional building community to ensure the strategic implementation of TAIEX.
+To ensure high quality expertise, a network of National Contact Points (NCPs) in EU Member States and beneficiaries assist in the implementation and takes part in the vibrant institutional building community to ensure the strategic implementation of TAIEX.